helloworld-ind-in/youtubelayer/README.md

 - Login fails when a user enters their email in uppercase or mixed case.
 - Login only succeeds when the email is entered with the exact same case (uppercase/lowercase) as it was during registration.

+### 8. Editor Assignment Fails
+- Fails when a user enters editor's email in uppercase or mixed case.
+- Only succeeds when the email is entered with the exact same case (uppercase/lowercase) as it was during registration.

 ---

 ## ⚙️ Getting Started